 Codependents and Power

 Codependents generally grow up in families where power was exercised over them in a dominant-submissive pattern.
 Their needs and feelings were ignored or criticized.
 When personal power and self-worth isn’t encouraged, we come to believe that power and love can’t coexist.
-Power gets a bad rep. We’re afraid of our own power and to feel safe and loved learn to accommodate and please others.
+Power gets a bad rep. We’re afraid of our own power and to feel safe and loved learn to accommodate and people-please others.
 For girls, this can be reinforced in families where women and girls are viewed as second-class or not encouraged to be assertive, autonomous, educated, and self-supporting.

 On the other hand, some children grow up to decide the best way to feel safe and get their needs met is to exercise power over others.
 This is also presents problems, since it breeds fear and resentment and makes our partner withdraw or behave in passive-aggressive ways.